RahulMR42/oci-devops-deployment-to-minikube/README.md

 Allow dynamic-group <NAME OF THE DYNAMIC GROUP> to read generic-artifacts in compartment <NAME OF THE COMPARTMENT>
 Allow dynamic-group <NAME OF THE DYNAMIC GROUP> to read all-artifacts in compartment <NAME OF THE COMPARTMENT>
 Allow dynamic-group <NAME OF THE DYNAMIC GROUP> to read objects in compartment <NAME OF THE COMPARTMENT>
-Allow dynamic-group <NAME OF THE DYNAMIC GROUP> to manage objects in compartment mr-prod-child-2
+Allow dynamic-group <NAME OF THE DYNAMIC GROUP> to manage objects in compartment <NAME OF THE COMPARTMENT>
+Allow dynamic-group <NAME OF THE DYNAMIC GROUP> to manage all-resources in compartment <NAME OF THE COMPARTMENT>

 ```